Our sister city, twin city and friendship relationships with cities around the globe

 While the relationships often differ in their form, they have a common goal – to help develop understanding between the cities of the world.
 The Sister City Relationship with Eau Claire in the United States of America has mostly continued through the ongoing relationship the City has with Southern Cross University and the exchange program between universities.
 Lismore has a strong connection to Italy which is celebrated through the annual Lismore Friendship Festival.

 The modern concept of town-twinning, conceived after WWII in 1947, was intended to foster friendship between different cultures and between former foes as an act of peace and reconciliation and to encourage trade and tourism.

 In Australia, the appeal of 'international understanding and friendship' commenced with community affiliations with Coventry in England in 1939.
 A relationship was established between Saddleworth in South Australia and Saddleworth Parish in the United Kingdom in 1941, while one has existed officially between Hunters Hill and Henley-on-Thames since 1950.
 Today, Australian cities and towns have over 500 sister city affiliations throughout the world and this number increases every year.

 Lismore has six sister, twin and friendship relationships as follows:

 Yamato Takada, Japan: Sister City Relationship, commenced 7 August 1963

-This relationship is our most significant and where most of our attention continues to be focussed.
+This relationship is Lismore City Council’s most significant and where most of Council’s attention continues to be focussed.
 It was formed by the connection of Father Paul Glynn working in Yamato Takada who engaged with hometown businesses to fund a kindergarten in Yamato Takada.

 It was with great encouragement and enthusiasm that local businesses, schools and Council got on board to raise funds (£43,000) to help build this school.
 The kindergarten was officially opened in 1964.
 During the time of building, Mayors of both cities formed a great bond and started working towards forming a Sister City Relationship.